emard/filament-sensor/README.md

 Sensor with digital output like AH337 could be used too but I haven't tried it.
-Different sensor may need adjustment, experiment with its position along the channel, the X parameter:
+Different sensor may need adjustment, experiment with its position along the channel, in case of false runout, reduce the X parameter in steps of 0.1:

     hall_pos = [X,Y,Z];